By Terra Trevor

 Copyright © Terra Trevor.
 All rights reserved.

-Terra Trevor is the author of a diverse body of work and a contributing author of 10 books including The People Who Stayed: Southeastern Indian Writing After Removal and Birthed from Scorched Hearts: Women Respond to War.
+Terra Trevor is the author of a diverse body of work and a contributing author of more than a dozen books, including The People Who Stayed: Southeastern Indian Writing After Removal, and Birthed from Scorched Hearts: Women Respond to War.
 Her memoir Pushing up the Sky: A Mother's Story, is widely anthologized with excerpts included in Children of the Dragonfly: Native American Voices On Child Custody and Education published by The University of Arizona Press. www.terratrevorauthor.com